FarringtonWrites/farrington-portfolio/projects/api-guide.md

 </iframe>

 ## API Keys
-If you look closely at our example, you’ll notice that we had to include a special line in our JavaScript:
+You may notice that in our example we include a special line in our JavaScript:

 ```JavaScript
 headers: { 'X-Api-Key': 'YOUR_API_KEY_HERE' }